Niklas Gudmundsson: Youth

 Gudmundsson was part a member of the Sweden U20 squad at the 1991 FIFA World Youth Championship playing in the three matches at the tournament and part of the team that qualified to the 1992 UEFA European Under-21 Championship, playing four qualification matches plus both legs of the tournament final.

 In 1992, he played at both legs of the 1992 UEFA European Under-21 Championship final.

 Gudmundsson played in three of the four matches that Sweden played in the 1992 Olympic football tournament, all as a substitute.
 Although Sweden did not qualify to the 1994 edition, Gudmundsson scored five times during the qualification.

 Senior

 Gudmundsson made his debut for the senior Sweden national team in 1991 in a friendly match against Poland.
 He returned to the national team in 1995 for a UEFA Euro 1996 qualifying match against Hungary.
 He also appeared in the three Umbro Cup matches and friendlies against the United States and Scotland in the same year.

 Personal life

-Niklas is the father of Lille OSC player Gabriel Gudmundsson.
+Niklas is the father of Leeds United player Gabriel Gudmundsson.